 I liked how Saya opened up to Kirin about how her father had lost most of his body in an accident.
 The animation seemed to experiment with soft edges during that scene.
 I liked it!
 It put the focus on their expressions.

 I wonder: I thought the Li twins were sisters; Crunchyroll’s subtitles seemed to support that interpretation.
 But according to how they dress and the Wikia, Shenyun is Shenhua’s brother.
 I’ve adjusted my posts about them to reflect this interpretation.

 For me, this episode contained two of the least effective moments in both seasons: Ayato unlocking stage 2 of his power, and Ayato not gently telling Claudia that Julis had earned his attention.
 I’m not saying I didn’t enjoy Ayato punching Shenyun through a wall (I did!).
 I’m not saying that harem scenes are in and of themselves bad.
 I am saying that Julis went through a lot just to protect Ayato , and I think he owes her.

-I really enjoyed seeing Kirin and Saya “renegotiate” their relationship with RM-C and AR-D. I also thought it bordered on noble that Pareto approached Saya.
+Seing Kirin and Saya “renegotiate” their relationship with RM-C and AR-D was really enjoyable.
+I also thought it bordered on noble that Pareto approached Saya.
 I think it suggests that Pareto and Ernesta Kühne might simply be two students working enthusiastically for their school.
 Arrogant, sure; insensitive, absolutely!
 But not inherently cruel.
 I think they gave us a great contrast to the Li twins.

 Other Reviews in the Series